 Cook until the bottoms are brown and firm, approximately 3 - 4 minutes.
 Then flip, turning carefully as the top will be a bit sticky.
 Cook 1 - 2 minutes on second side.

-Serve topped with coconut yoghurt, strawberries and a sprinkle of cinnamon or your favourite toppings.
+Serve topped with coconut yoghurt, strawberries, a drizzle of honey and sprinkle of cinnamon or your favourite toppings.

 Cashews work well in a paleo lifestyle, as they are so versatile.
 They can be used to make dairy free milk, cashew butter, cashew cream or sour cream, dips and many more.
 Where possible, it is best to soak nuts before using to assist with digestion.
 Eat them raw but in moderation as they are quite high in omega 6.
 Stay away from store bought roasted nuts that have been cooked in canola, sunflower or similar vegetable oils.